 Sleep in the Indian desert caring for camels

 Yogi, a lovely man in India, is operating camel safaris and looking for volunteers.
 Here you’ll experience the life in the Indian desert, and when the darkness falls you’ll sleep in tents under the stars.
 The host is looking for both short and long-term positions, and there are plenty of different tasks to be done.
 Some tasks include animal care, elderly care, farming, language practice and online marketing.
 This is some unique volunteer experience for sure!
 You can apply to be an Indian safari adventurer here.

 I am incredibly passionate about volunteer teaching abroad.
 It’s a great way to see if you love teaching in the first place.
 If you do, teaching abroad full time is a great way to fund your travels.
 You’ll gain excellent teaching abroad experience and increase your chances of a great paid job.
 A network of teachers, volunteers and members of the local community have set up an English Centre over in the suburbs of Hanoi, Vietnam.
 They’re looking for global volunteers like you.

 Don’t teach English in Vietnam like I did.
 Here you’ll teach English in exchange for free shared accommodation with other volunteers.
 They are looking for 1-6 volunteers who can stay for at least 3 weeks.
 You don’t need to be a native English speaker, but you need to at least be fluent in English.
-Time to experience some amazing Pho and fresh beer eh?
+Time to experience some amazing Pho and finally see Halong Bay eh?
 You can apply to volunteer abroad for free in Vietnam here.